Beskhue/enactive-agents/docs/usage.experiments.rst

 What do experiments consist of?
 ===============================
-Most basically, an experiment consists of a world and a number of agents.
+In the most basic sense, an experiment consists of a world and a number of agents.
 In the case of enactive agents, this amounts to four main things each experiment should do:

 - define the world layout;
 - define the (types of) agents that are in that world;